 How to make Chinese smashed cucumber salad

-1. Cut the ends off of all the cucumbers and smash them, one at a time, with the flat side of your knife.
+1. Trim and smash cucumber.
+Cut the ends off of all the cucumbers and smash them, one at a time, with the flat side of your knife.
 Smash them until the cucumbers crack.
 They don't have to be totally broken apart.

 🌟 Pro tip: Use a knife with a thick blade, like a cleaver or chef's knife.
 The purpose of smashing is to crack the cucumbers and create irregular ridges.
 This allows salt to draw out extra moisture and to lodge the seasonings in the crevices.

-2. Cut the smashed cucumbers diagonally, into bite size pieces.
+2. Cut and salt cucumber.
+Cut the smashed cucumbers diagonally, into bite size pieces.
 Then, place them in a bowl.
 Sprinkle the salt over the cucumbers and give them a couple mixes.
 Let the cucumbers salt for about 5 minutes, then drain the cucumber juice.
 You don't have to rinse the cucumbers.